9QIX/Google-Cybersecurity-Certification-Notes/III. Connect and Protect - Networks and Network Security/Week 4/II. OS hardening.md

 ## Brute force attacks

-A **brute force attack** is a trial-and-error process of discovering private information.
+A **[[brute force attack]]** is a trial-and-error process of discovering private information.
 There are different types of brute force attacks that malicious actors use to guess passwords, including:

-- _Simple brute force attacks._ When attackers try to guess a user's login credentials, it’s considered a simple brute force attack.
+- _[[Simple brute force attacks]]._ When attackers try to guess a user's login credentials, it’s considered a simple brute force attack.
 They might do this by entering any combination of usernames and passwords that they can think of until they find the one that works.

-- _Dictionary attacks_ use a similar technique.
+- _[[Dictionary attacks]]_ use a similar technique.
 In dictionary attacks, attackers use a list of commonly used passwords and stolen credentials from previous breaches to access a system.
 These are called “dictionary” attacks because attackers originally used a list of words from the dictionary to guess the passwords, before complex password rules became a common security practice.

 Using brute force to access a system can be a tedious and time consuming process, especially when it’s done manually.
 There are a range of tools attackers use to conduct their attacks.